xXleowXx/gitlab-charts/doc/development/deprecations.md

     message
 ```

-- The `if` statement preceding the message _should not_ trim the newline after it. (`}}` not `-}}`)
+- The `if` statement preceding the message _should not_ trim the newline after it (`}}` not `-}}`).
-  This ensures the formatting and readability for the user.
+  This ensures proper formatting, and readability for the user.
-- The message should declare which chart, relative to the global chart, that is affected.
+- The message should declare the chart, relative to the global chart, that is affected.
 This helps
   the user understand where the property came from in the charts, and configuration properties.
   Example: `gitlab.webservice`, `minio`, `registry`.
 - The message should inform the user of the property that has been altered / relocated / deprecated,